ramirovazq/vial-incidents-cdmx-c5/README.md

 These initial steps are part of generating the bucket in GCP and the dataset in BigQuery.
 So for do this, first is necessary to have a project in GCP, then obtain a json file that we are going to use as authentication for services in GCP, and finally use of terraform for creating neccessary infrastructure.

-1. Generate a project in GCP Console (this could be done via de GCP Console webpage)
+1. Generate a project in GCP Console, this could be done via de GCP Console follow next instructions [https://github.com/ramirovazq/vial-incidents-cdmx-c5?tab=readme-ov-file#61-setting-up-google-cloud-platform-account](https://github.com/ramirovazq/vial-incidents-cdmx-c5?tab=readme-ov-file#61-setting-up-google-cloud-platform-account)

 2. Generate a service user in GCP (bigquery admin, storage admin, storage object admin).
 3. Donwload json file for this service user
 4. Export json file